harsha-ops/Netflix-Clone-DevSecOps-Project/README.md

 # Phase 6: Kubernetes

-## Create Kubernetes Cluster with Nodegroups
+## Create Kubernetes Cluster with KinD

-In this phase, you'll set up a Kubernetes cluster with node groups.
-This will provide a scalable environment to deploy and manage your applications.
+In this phase, you'll set up a Kubernetes cluster with KinD.
+This will provide a lightweight Kubernetes cluster for local development and testing of applications.

 ## Monitor Kubernetes with Prometheus